brockhbittner/LTCjourney/README.md

 ## Day 1:

 Getting familiar with GitHub and how it works is difficult, to say the least.
 I am thankful that I have had at least some experience in the command line from my Google IT Support Specialist certification.
 Part of the problem was the technical difficulties that I encountered.
-Here is a description of how I worked through some of these problems:
+Here are the ways I worked through diagnosing and solving some of these problems:

 > First, GitHub Desktop was wanting me to use ATOM as my text editor, which I learned through some research was incompatible as it was sunsetted by Git a couple years back.